Listen To The Landscape

 Don’t Dismiss The Humble Square

-Before you yawn and dismissively wave off the idea of a simple square patio, consider it could be the perfect shape for you.
+Before you yawn and dismissively wave off the idea of a small patio in the shape of a square, consider it could be the perfect shape for you.
 It’s simple and easy to set up.

 Of all the backyard patio design plans, squares and rectangles are the most common.
-They might not be the most creative, but it’s often the most practical and cost-effective.
-Rectangular shapes tend to make more efficient use of space.
+They might not be the most creative outdoor living makeover, but these often have the most practical functionality and are cost-effective.
+Rectangular shapes tend to provide plenty of space for outdoor entertaining.
 Square patios, with their straight edges and 90-degree angles, fit well into formal and contemporary style gardens.

-A basic square patio that measures 20 feet by 20 feet easily accommodates a dining set, offering plenty of room for people to circulate around it.
-A square this size offers enough space to scoot your dining chair back and not slip off the patio.
-It allows room for some large pottery, maybe a small bistro or bar top table.
+A basic square patio that measures 20 feet by 20 feet easily accommodates a dining table set, offering plenty of room for people to circulate around it.
+A square this size offers enough space to scoot your patio furniture chair and not slip off the patio.
+It allows room for some large pottery, maybe a small bistro for outdoor dining or a bar top table with a seating area.

-If you choose a large square or rectangular patio, you can designate different areas by changing the paving material.
-Another plus: pavers and bricks can easily be laid in a square pattern.
+If you choose a large square or rectangular patio, you can designate different areas by changing the paver patio base material.
+Another plus: pavers for paver patios and bricks for brick patios can easily be laid out in a square pattern.

 The Pros And Cons Of Circles